 To bring a definitive end to the proceedings resulting from the alleged facts, Bolloré SE and Financière de l'Odet SE agreed to enter into a judicial public interest agreement (convention judiciaire d'intérêt public, or CJIP) with the national financial prosecutor.
 The agreement, entered into on 9 February 2021 and approved by the Paris Court on 26 February 2021, equates neither to an admission of guilt nor to a conviction.
-Under the agreement, the national financial prosecutor agreed to cancel the proceedings against Bolloré SE, which agreed to have its compliance program audited by the French Anti-Corruption Agency (AFA) over a period of two years and to bear costs up to €4 million.
-This agreement having become final, Compagnie de l'Odet paid the €12 million public interest fine.
+Under the agreement, the national financial prosecutor agreed to cancel the proceedings against Bolloré SE, which agreed to have its compliance program audited by the French Anti-Corruption Agency (AFA) over a period of two years and to bear costs up to \in 4 million.
+This agreement having become final, Compagnie de l'Odet, the parent company of the Bolloré Group, paid the \in 12 million public interest fine.
 The enforcement of the CJIP agreement puts an end to the proceedings against Bolloré SE.